 Today, we’ll talk about the qualities of a great mentor, the different types of mentors you might encounter, the benefits of a mentoring relationship, and some tips on how to find the best person to point you in the right direction toward your own success.

 So, what is mentoring?
 Having a good mentor is invaluable for anyone who is working to achieve a goal.
+Being a good mentor is one way of driving social change.
 Mentors help people develop and progress in their craft or profession.

 Mentoring is the long-term process of transmitting knowledge and providing the support needed by a person in the workplace, at school, or in other social settings.